Sports

 Introducing the Mount Rushmore

-Also hailing shape Seattle are Pearl Jam and Soundgarden, whose individuals shaped a one-off excellent group called Temple of the Dog.
-Other well-known bands from Seattle encompass Alice in Chains, Mother Love Bone, the Screaming Trees, and Green River, just to name a few.
+Also hailing from Seattle are Pearl Jam and Soundgarden, whose individuals shaped a one-off excellent group called Temple of the Dog.
+Other well-known bands from Seattle encompass Alice in Chains, Mother Love Bone, the Screaming Trees, and Green River, to name a few.
 The northwest location has given existence to many high-quality grunge bands, and that lifestyle nevertheless exists nowadays.

 Carol P. Middleton